 Here are some great ways to use the KONG to help your dog satisfy the desire to chew without destroying your home.

 - Freeze the KONG.
-If your dog is chewing because of teething pain, buy several KONGs and keep them in the freezer.
-This will be a cooling, satisfying way for your Aussie pup to soothe those sore gums.
-If your puppy isn’t very interested in the plain KONG, you can encourage chewing by placing a little treat inside.
+If your dog is chewing because of teething pain, buy several KONGs and keep them in the freezer for a cooling, satisfying way for your Aussie pup to soothe those sore gums.

 - Hide treats inside of the KONG.
 A bored puppy is bound to find something interesting to chew.
 Give your puppy a KONG filled with his favorite treat.
-You can use dog-safe peanut butter, kibbles, or bacon frozen inside of a broth-filled KONG.
-This will keep your Aussie pup happily exploring the toy.
+You can use dog-safe peanut butter or bacon frozen inside of a broth-filled KONG.

 - KONG fetch.
-Tennis balls can be very dangerous for dogs to be left alone with.
-They will destroy the entire ball and can ingest some of the rubber and fabric.
-Play fetch with a KONG instead, and let the puppy chew on it as it learns to bring it back to you.
+Play fetch with a KONG instead of using tennis balls, and let the puppy chew on it as it learns to bring it back to you.

 Light Up Chew Ball Dog Toys